qwertie/ungglish/index.md

 - hi-kid (he-kid) = boy, shi-kid (she-kid) = girl.
 "Hi" and "shi" are spelled "he" and "she" in English, but pronounced the same in both languages.
 - peydwurk ("paid work") = job.
 - leg-hit-a = kick
--

-Another exampul sa the Engglish wurds "kick" and "slap".
-Ol this wurds meena "hit", but with dessaem bodypars.
-Ungglish re.moova this wurds an ueza in.sted "leg-hit" or "foot-hit", "hand-hit".

 Unglish allows compound verbs that contain a preposition, which is not possible in English.
 Consider these English sentences: